About the Bibliography

 In structuring BHE in order to meet its prime objective of enabling the location of works relating to specific businesses and industries, the driving principle has been to organise publications by name of business or industry.
 Thus case studies which use a particular business to explore a particular aspect of business history – say corporate governance, small businesses or public ownership – will be linked to the business rather than to the subject area.

 BHE was first published in late 2012.
 It is being continuously updated in order to include new publications and to plug gaps in the existing constituency.
+Many gaps remain in periodical article coverage and priority is being given in 2017 to addressing this.

 Business Archives Council: www.businessarchivescouncil.org.uk